neurojak/neurohistory/README.md

 </p>

 See the docs folder:
-build_timeline.py is the script that builds the HTML for source data in neuroHistory.xlsx
+build_timeline.py is the script that builds the HTML from source data in neuroHistory.xlsx